inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

      ...
 ```

+These `vtk` files are the seeds of our dataset.

+## Getting a sense for the Computaitonal Costs
-Running the above "base case" simulation was relatively quick due to its low
+Running the above "base case" simulation was relatively quick since there were only approximately _2,000 particles_ representing the fluid block and the container.
-resolution count of approximately _2,000 particles_.
 However, in the
 [study by Sanchez-Gonzalez et al.](https://arxiv.org/abs/2002.09405) that we're
-building upon, the researchers employ a Graph Neural Network (GNN) to simulate
+building upon, the researchers modelling
 **significantly larger systems**, involving more than _20,000 particles_.

-### Enhancing the "Base Case" Resolution
+> So, what happens when we increase the number of particles in our simulation to a number of that is compatible with the one used by the authors?

-Let's return to our input directory to revisit the `JSON` file that contains our
+To investigate, let's return to our input directory to revisit the `JSON` file that contains our
 simulation's parameters.
 To align our simulation more closely with the particle
 count seen in the study, we'll adjust the `particleRadius` from _0.01_ to _0.008_.
-This change will increase the number of particles in our simulation, enhancing the
+This change will increase the number of particles in our simulation, thus enhancing the overal
-simulation's resolution for more detailed results.
+resolution and (hopefully) leading to more physically accurate results.

 ```{code-block} json
 :caption: Set the particle radius to 0.008 in "Configuration" block.